Wimpingego/7-Days-To-Die/Ammo Uncrafting/README.md

 ![image](https://i.imgur.com/Xnn0x02.png)

-# Egos Zombie Chop Shop
+# Ego's Ammo Uncrafting

-Time to put them dead Z’s to some good use again.
+Uncraft your ammo but at a cost.

 ## What this Modlet does

-With this “Modlet” you can harvest Rotting Flesh and Bones from every zombie.
-Some zombie corpses can drop one or two special items when destroyed.
+With this “Modlet” you can uncraft your ammo in to the items that they are crafted from but you can only pick one of them.

-Every dead zombie has ```200 hit points``` and will not despawn for ```100 ticks```.
+This is all done from with in side a workbench

-This can be changed along with the dropped items and drop probability in the ```entityclasses.xml``` file.
+The quantity of returned items can be changed in the ```recipes.xml``` file along with how long they take to uncraft.

 ## Installing

-Copy the **Zombie Chop Shop** folder into the 7D2D Mods folder.
+Copy the **Ammo Uncrafting** folder into the 7D2D Mods folder.

 ```
 \SteamLibrary\steamapps\common\7 Days To Die\Mods